meatware/custom_bashrc/README.md

 ln -s ~/custom_bashrc/_bashrc.sh ~/.bashrc
 ```

+## colour functions
+This prompt has the ability to switch between ~400 colours.
+Some are redundant, but therre should be a combination for everyone.

+run `colsw N` in your terminal where N is a number between 1-400 to switch colour.

+run `col_ssh user@remotehost` to copy bashrc setup to a remote host.
+SSH into that host and `source ~/.bashrc` to activate the copied bash setup.

+See other functions in `bashrc_assets/_bash_colour_functions.sh` for more colour functions.

 ### Things to do:
 1. ~~tidy up code faster shell check~~
 2. fix last command time